ICOS-Carbon-Portal/pylib/docs/examples.md

-	myStation.products() # return DataFrame with all products available from this station
+	myStation.products() # Return DataFrame with all products available from this station.

 id |                           specification     |
 ---|---------------------------------------------|